The Milky Way rises over Grand Teton National Park

 If you don't want to spend over $500 on a lens, then I recommend purchasing the Rokinon 14mm.
 If you are looking for this lens, you may see it under different names: Samyang, Rokinon, or Bower.
 They are all the same lens, just for different geographic markets.
 I'd recommend this lens for beginners and professionals alike.
 It is a cheap lens, yet the image quality is quite good, even better than some lenses that costs thousands of dollars.
 The Rokinon 14mm has no coma and is sharp from corner to corner.
 Another thing I love about this lens is its massive focus ring.
 Most lenses have a very small focus ring, (if you move the focus ring a millimeter past "Infinity" it won't be sharp).
 The Rokinon allows you to rotate the focus ring substantially without losing sharp focus.
 I should also mention that this lens is Manual Focus only, no autofocus.
 However, this is irrelevant when doing Milky Way photography, as Auto-Focus wouldn't work anyway.

 There are 2 bad things about this lens.
 First is the awful vignetting.
 When compared against the Nikon 14-24mm, you can see that the Rokinon loses a substantial amount of light due to its vignetting.
 Personally, I find this to be a big problem.
 The images taken with the Rokinon are significantly darker than the Nikon or Tamron.
 The second problem is the mustache distortion, but it's not very noticeable unless you have a straight horizon in the center of the frame.
 To be clear, almost all of the Milky Way photos in my Nightscapes Gallery were taken with this lens.
 It can definitely get the job done, but it will take more editing in post-processing to get the images up to an acceptable level.
+Head over to my YouTube channel to check out a full-length post-processing video made specifically for the Rokinon 14mm!

 The Rokinon 14mm is a great Milky Way lens